akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

 How to Create a Specific Connector
 ==================================

-The foundations of connector creation has been covered in the previous chapter (cf :doc:`/cookbook/import_export/create-connector`).
+The foundations of connector creation have been covered in the previous chapter (cf :doc:`/cookbook/import_export/create-connector`).
 With the following hands-on practice, we will create our own specific connector.

 To stay focused on the main concepts, we will implement the simplest connector possible by avoiding to use too many existing elements.